neuefische/web-exercises/sessions/backend-read/products/README.md

 ### Bonus: Populate Reviews

 Some of the products already have reviews which are stored in a second collection.
-Your task is to read from that collection and display the reviews at the right details page.
+Your task is to read from that collection and display the reviews on the right details page.

 Open MongoDB Compass and adapt your `fish-shop` database: